nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Reduce Coupling Between Availability and Animal Type
 Currently, the `animalType` field also contains information about the availability of a fosterer.<br>
-e.g. if the `animalType` field of a fosterer is `able.Dog`, it suggests that the fosterer is available, and is fostering a dog.
+e.g. if the `animalType` field of a fosterer is `able.Dog`, it suggests that the fosterer is available, and is able to foster a dog.
 However, the user will still need to enter the `availability` field as `available`. <br>

 Building on the enhancement in [Shorter Command Formats](#shorter-command-formats), we will be revising the `AVAILABILITY` and `ANIMAL_TYPE` parameters: